 - Health and healthcare access for at risk populations and marginalized populations

 - Economic evaluation of design and engineering solutions to optimize medical workplaces

 Find HDIL's recent guidebook on design for end-of-life care settings: https://www.fgiguidelines.org/beyond-fundamentals/beyond-fundamentals-library/

 Read about the HDIL: http://hdil.human.cornell.edu/

 Peer-Reviewed Publications Published or in Press

-- Sagha Zadeh, R., Shepley M. Sadatsafavi, H., & Krieger, A. (2017).
+10. Sagha Zadeh, R., Shepley M. Sadatsafavi, H., & Krieger, A. (2017).
 Improve safety by design in healthcare work environments.
 HERD: Health Environments Research & Design Journal.
+(Impact Factor 1.34)

 Book (online) and Book Chapter

-- Sagha Zadeh, R. (In progress for 2020 publication).
+2. Sagha Zadeh, R. (In press for 2020 publication).
 Environmental approaches to support aging friendly care.
 Boltz, M., Capezuti, E., Zwicker, D., & Fulmer, T. (Eds.).
 Evidence-Based Geriatric Nursing Protocols for Best Practice, 6th ed.
 New York: Springer Publishing Company.